 I don’t like this.

-Michael Henderson will probably do just fine thanks to the boost his sales are likely to get from the article—he’s at least picked up one good review from it—but I’d like to address a few points:
+Michael Henderson will probably do just fine thanks to the boost his sales received from the article thanks to wordtree—he’s at least picked up one good review from it—but I’d like to address a few points:

 - Amazon has over 3 million eBooks available.
 It’s illogical to assume that any reader is able to go through that morass of brilliant and god-awful novels and decide which are good and which are not, in his or her opinion.
-Readers — and that includes every author I’ve ever known — gather data from other readers they know, advertisements, reviews, and what-have-you to select books.
+Readers — and that includes every author I’ve ever known — gather data from other readers they know, advertisements, which ones use companies and which ones don’t, reviews, and what-have-you to select books.
 They also browse categories and look at blurbs and covers, but none of these techniques will ever give a reader more than the tip of the iceburg to choose from.
 That’s just a statistical fact.

 - Given what I said above, there is no way to correllate the quality of an author’s writing with how many books they sell, especially if we’re talking about the low end of the spectrum.
 Nobody even knows what that means, frankly.
 I often think a book is brilliantly written when nobody else seems to like it, and vice versa.
 And it’s impossible for any reader to decide a novel is bad if he or she hasn’t read it.
 Period.
 So if an author’s book has only sold ten copies, it could mean the author can’t string two sentences together (as one reader claimed of Murder on the Mountain), but it could just as easily mean only ten people have read it and they don’t have a large enough influence over other readers to make the book take off.
 Assuming a book is bad because it didn’t sell is just another form of blaming the victim: “It happened to him because he did something wrong.
 Therefore, it won’t happen to me, because I know what I’m doing.”